-NDA GmbH operates this website to provide its services under the “New Defined Archetype” brand, and to disseminate information on digital marketing in the form of whitepapers and document downloads.
-We also offer comprehensive career opportunities, which we can use to collect information about applicants directly on the website.
-In the course of these purposes, personal data are collected for the specific purpose and to the extent necessary, including some personal data, which are processed as follows:
+NDA GmbH operates this website to offer its services under the „New Defined Archetype“ brand and to disseminate information on digital marketing in the form of white papers and document downloads.
+We also offer extensive career opportunities that allow us to collect information about applicants directly on the site.

 Whenever a data subject is about to provide personal data, data controllers (usually a company) must ensure that the data subject has given his/her prior consent.
 The GDPR also redefines the disclosure standards for obtaining consent.
 These must be expressed & voluntarily, for the specific case, in an informed and unambiguous manner”;.
 The persons responsible must address the data subjects in a “clear and simple”; legal language which & must be clearly distinguished from the other facts”;.
 Those responsible must also provide evidence that their processes are compliant with the rules and are always followed.
 Under the previous EU Data Protection Directive, the consent of a data subject could be inferred if his or her actions or omissions left no doubt as to his or her willingness to consent.
 The Directive thus allowed for the possibility of opt-out mechanisms.
 This will change with the GDPR, because now the person concerned must give his or her consent „in the form of a declaration or other clear affirmative act“.